 Once you reach the point of truly understanding your labor costs (or the best that you can) based on the information you have, now you can go about making changes to those labor costs and improving your overall ability to bid on contracts.

-This is where limiting things like turnover and the back-office expense that comes with compliance reporting and all the administrative expenses that comes with both those things can have a huge impact in your ability to lower your labor costs along with any other overhead and administrative costs you can save as well.
+This is where limiting things like turnover and the back-office expense that comes with compliance reporting and all the administrative expenses that comes with both those things can have a huge impact on your ability to lower your labor costs along with any other overhead and administrative costs you can save as well.

-Doing that makes you a fierce competitor against other bidders who are not doing their fringe benefit management and not paying attention to how they can maximize their benefits to keep employees onboard.
+Doing that makes you a fierce competitor against other bidders who are not doing their fringe benefit management and not paying attention to how they can maximize their benefits to keep employees on board.

 This is how a contractor can truly use fringes to win more bids by using it to attack their G&A and Overhead costs and make them be able to bid lower.